A Special Place to Visit in Tilton

 officer, town health officer, or conservation commission.
 NH DES has a

 complaint form online that can be filled out.
-DES depends on the
+DES depends on the public

 to provide thorough and accurate information which they will then use